ginnyfahs/make-the-space-for-chrome/README.md

 6. *Apply* - staying aware of the professional landscape, always striving for more

 ## My Contribution
-I led backend, building and seeding our database.
-I was also responsible for integrating with Twitter, managing Heroku, and using bootstrap for UI polishing in the final stages of the project.
+I led the project's backend efforts, building our database and populating it with our custom content.
+I was also responsible for integrating with Twitter and owning the "Tweet" function, managing Heroku, using bootstrap for UI polishing, and submitting to the Chrome store using the Google Developer dashboard.

 ## Tech Stack
 Make the Space is built on a decoupled architecture featuring: